 Fact: Most professionals can work from anywhere in the world, with just a laptop and internet connection.

 We think Dolly should write a new song, only this time for remote work.
 Legit has previously written about the importance of using the right terminology when referring to “remote work”.

-In this post, we want to dig deep into the benefits this working culture brings for startups.
+In this post we want to dig deep on the benefits this working culture brings for the startups.

 Benefits of working remotely

 Working remotely brings benefits to both parties: the business (as the employer) and the employees.
-In this article, we will dig deep into the advantages (and disadvantages) of having a team/staff/employee/collaborator working remotely first.
+In this article we will dig deep on the advantages (and disadvantages) of having a team/staff/employee/collaborator working remotely first.